Severino González: Miami Marlins

-On January 24, 2017, González was traded to the Miami Marlins for cash or a player to be named later.
-On February 17, 2018, González was outrighted to Triple-A. His contract was selected by Marlins on April 1.
+On January 24, 2017, González was traded to the Miami Marlins in exchange for cash or a player to be named later.

+On February 17, 2018, González removed from the 40–man roster and sent outright to the Triple–A New Orleans Baby Cakes.
+His contract was selected by the Marlins on April 1.
 The following day, González was designated for assignment.
-González cleared waivers and was outrighted again to Triple-A. He was released on June 18, 2018.
+González again cleared waivers and was sent outright to New Orleans on April 4.
+He was released by the organization on June 18.

 Saraperos de Saltillo

-On July 7, 2018, González signed with the Saraperos de Saltillo of the Mexican Baseball League.
-He was released on July 20, 2018.
+On July 7, 2018, González signed with the Saraperos de Saltillo of the Mexican League.
+In 3 games (2 starts) for Saltillo, he struggled to an 0–2 record and 23.14 ERA with 5 strikeouts across 4 2/3 innings pitched.

-In 2019, he was selected for Panama national baseball team at the 2019 Pan American Games Qualifier.
+In 2019, González was selected for Panama national baseball team at the 2019 Pan American Games Qualifier.
 After the 2020 season, he played for Panama in the 2021 Caribbean Series.

 Guerreros de Oaxaca

 On June 5, 2022, González signed with the Guerreros de Oaxaca of the Mexican League.
-He was released on July 3, 2022.
+In 12 games for Oaxaca, he compiled a 6.00 ERA with 11 strikeouts across 12 innings pitched.
+González was released by the Guerreros on July 3.

+Charros de Jalisco

+On May 22, 2024, González signed with the Charros de Jalisco of the Mexican League.
+In 25 appearances for Jalisco, he logged a 2–2 record and 3.91 ERA with 13 strikeouts over 23 innings pitched.

+González made seven appearances for Jalisco in 2025, struggling to a 9.72 ERA with seven strikeouts across 8 1/3 innings pitched.
+He was released by the Charros on May 13, 2025.

+Mid East Falcons

+In October 2025, González signed with the Mid East Falcons of Baseball United.

 International career

-González was selected to represent Panama at the 2023 World Baseball Classic qualification.
+González was selected to represent Panama at the 2023 World Baseball Classic qualification and the final tournament.
+He was also part of the squad that represented Panama at the 2023 Pan American Games held in Santiago, Chile, where he led the tournament in saves.